arjanbekaa/AnomalyDetection/README.md

 Run the Python anomaly detection server by executing the provided scripts.
 Note the local server address (usually http://127.0.0.1:5000).
-Open the Unity project and navigate to the AnomalyDetectionClient script.
+Open the Unity project and navigate to the AnomalyDetectionServerManager object in the scene.
-Replace the trainEndpoint and predictEndpoint variables in the script's inspector with the server address.
+Replace the server address variables in the object inspector with the server address shown in the python server script once you run it.
 With the connection established, you're ready to detect player speed anomalies in your Unity game.